jajoosiddhant/Embedded-Interface-Design/Project3/README.md

 -> Satya Mehta - Tornado Web Socket, Integration
 -> Vatsal Sheth - Html webpage, Integration

+## Project3 Additions.
+- Data push handler which is initialized as MQTT client and it sends messages to AWS server using AWSIoTPython SDK.
+- The JSON string include keys like Alert, Temperature, Temperature Alert level, Temperature alert trigger, humidity, humidity alert     level, humidity alert trigger.
+- The AWS account should be created and should have services enabled.
+- In this project we require IoT Core, SQS, SNS, Lambda services enabled.
+- The Lambda function created is linked with IoT core under AWS settings and hence whenever there are new MQTT messages the Lambda     function is invoked.
+- The lambda function is used to parse the data from the MQTT message.
+(JSON string).
+- If the message is an alert type than the SNS is used to send a sms which includes all information to a phone number.

+->Satya Mehta - AWS IoT Initialization, SNS, Lambda Function, Data push handler.
+->Siddhant Jajoo - AWS Lambda modifcations, HTML Web page, AWs SQS

 ## Project1 Additions
 - Conversion from Celsius to Fahrenheit and vice versa by clicking on the respective radio button.
 - Displaying Alarm text message as soon as the threshold is changed in addition to checking every 15 seconds and also at pressing      refresh button on the GUI.